Create and publish a data product using the Snowplow CLI MCP tool

 Create a data product for ecommerce product interactions.
 Include:

-- The existing product page views
+- The existing product page views that you just made

 - Add to cart events